 Virginia allows business name reservations.
 You can do so by submitting an application with the State Corporation Commission.
 The Commission will reserve your name for 120 days so that no one else can take it.
 You can also renew this reservation during a 45-day period preceding the reservation’s expiration.
 Applications can be filed online.

 As you did with your business name, you can also check if the domain name you want is available.
-You can do this by using our domain name search tool.
+You can do this by using our business name search tool.
 If the one you want is free to use, then you can register your domain name with us.

 While you’re coming up with a name for your LLC in Virginia, you should also take the time to check if it’s available as a domain name.
 A domain with the same name as your business is perfect since customers and clients will find it easier to locate you online.